If you’ve found your way here, chances are good that you’ve at least put some thought into retiring in Bend.

 U.S. News and World Report, surprisingly, ranks Oregon number 48 on its list of the most affordable states, with only California and Hawaii below it.

 So, Bend’s housing is expensive.
-With that said, if you’re moving from an even more expensive housing market (California, for example) those figures might not sound so bad at all.
+Redmond can be a good alternative if you’re feeling priced out of Bend.
+Of course, if you’re moving from an even more expensive housing market (California, for example) the above figures might not sound so bad at all.

 But, as a retiree, you’ll also want to keep in mind that Oregon taxes income from retirement accounts at the same rate as any other income, ranging from 5 to 9.9%.
 (Social security benefits are excepted.)
 Depending on your tax bracket, that may be more, and in a few cases maybe less than what you’ll find elsewhere.